Thirty reasons why Carmody McKnight is the most extraordinary

 vineyard and winery in California and viticulturally unmatched in the world.

 2. There are three volcanoes existing within the property lines, and the natural grapes actually grow in the magma which possesses all of the nutrients in the universe.
-No other vineyard has even one volcano within its borders.
+No other vineyard in Europe or the United states or anywhere has even one volcano within its borders.

 3. Carmody McKnight, committed to nutrient-rich, sustainable viticulture, redefines the term.
 Carmody McKnight is the essence of sustainable.
-No known vineyard can compare to Carmody McKnight in natural sustainability.
+No known vineyard in Europe or the United States can compare to Carmody McKnight in natural sustainability.
 Even the winery building, constructed from straw-bale, is sustainable in its function and purpose.
 It is an above the ground cellar.
 Sustainable in the vineyard and sustainable in the winery.

-5. A stunning discovery recently occurred by way of continuing university studies ~ the discovery of a “wonder soil” found nowhere else on the planet.
+5. A stunning discovery recently occurred by way of continuing university studies -- the discovery of a “wonder soil” found nowhere else on the planet.
+Super calcium montmorillonite!
 Over 25,000 USDA soil series reviews were conducted and not one single match was found.
 It is the most perfect soil ever found for viticulture.
 This was revealed by way of an 8-month long research project by scientists, professors, and graduate students from Cal Poly University.
-This soil is unequalled in nutrient values and cation exchange capacity.
+This soil is unequalled in nutrient values and cation exchange capacity and natural healing.
+No other supplement for skin and internal consumption is comparable.

 6. The soils of Carmody McKnight are the most mineral and nutrient rich in the world and the wines, as demonstrated by the university examinations and studies, are the most mineral rich of all wines.
 This is important because the richest natural flavors come from soils that are the most complex in micronutrients, resulting in concentrated flavors and more character intense.